 Monday 15 April saw considerable optimism and positivity about the future of the Mackay sugarcane industry with the most recent CANEGROWERS Mackay Board Meeting.

 In attendance were members of Project Cane Changer, a CANEGROWERS initiative that aims to recognise growers for their history of practice change and environmental stewardship, while working with growers to ensure an even brighter future for their industry.

 The project has been working in the Wet Tropics for the past two years and to date, has seen more than 260 growers commit to setting the record straight about the positive changes taking place on-farm.

-With Cane Changer set to move into Mackay in the coming months, that number is likely to increase.
+With Cane Changer set to move into Mackay in the coming months, following funding by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation, that number is likely to increase.

 “We are extremely pleased to hear that Cane Changer will be expanded into Mackay throughout 2019,” said CANEGROWERS Mackay Chairman, Kevin Borg.

 “It’s a project our Board has been eager to support in the region for quite some time and we’re looking forward to starting the initial design process with the team.”

 Cane Changer Project Leader, DR John Pickering, was pleased to see the enthusiasm for the project.